Founding date: 1715

 1829: Gunthorpe’s contained 690 acres and had 280 slaves.

 1933: Records show A. Harper as owner.
-The Harper family are one of the old and respected original families in Antigua, showing William Harper (1790-1847) born in Antigua but died in S. Carolina, who immigrated to America where he moved to Charleston and became a politician working for the rights of South Carolina and was in effect, pro slavery for the benefit of what he believed to be the economy of the state.
-Harper’s is still a well known office supply store in Antigua today founded in 1879 when Alvaro Bento took it over in 1958.
-In 1915 RBC(Royal Bank of Canada) opened for business in St. John’s in a two story wooden building owned by the Harper family (proprietors of Harper’s Drug Store).
-And after two years moved to High and Market Streets.
-The Elizabeth ‘Bessie’ Harper scholarship fund to pursue higher education was established in 1984.
-The Edward’s family pedigree can be found on their genealogical site in particular Thomas Edwards of Comfort Hall b.1748, up until the mid 1900’s.
+The Harper family is one of the old and most respected original families in Antigua, showing William Harper (1790-1847) born in Antigua but died in S. Carolina, he immigrated to America where he moved to Charleston and became a politician working for the rights of South Carolina and was in effect, pro-slavery for the benefit of what he believed to be the economy of the state.
+Harper’s is still a well-known office supply store in Antigua today founded in 1879 when Alvaro Bento took it over in 1958.
+In 1915 RBC(Royal Bank of Canada) opened for business in St. John’s in a two-story wooden building owned by the Harper family (proprietors of Harper’s Drug Store).
+After two years moved to High and Market Streets.
+The Elizabeth ‘Bessie’ Harper Scholarship fund to pursue higher education was established in 1984.
+The Edward family pedigree can be found on their genealogical site in particular Thomas Edwards of Comfort Hall b.1748, up until the mid 1900’s.
 I could not find a Benjamin Edwards.
 Near another small gulley parallel to Stony Hill Gulley in the old Lightfoot’s Estate is a small burial area.
 Only two small headstones are still visible, albeit lying down and half buried.
 One bears no discernible name, but a very discernible date “25th November Anno Domino 1683”.
 The one next to it in the same old style of character states “…… 17th December …..Here Lyeth Interred the Body of Capt.
-William Abrainn., and as a large skull and crossbones heads the stone, perhaps he was a pirate!
+William Abrainn., and as a large skull and crossbones head the stone, perhaps he was a pirate!
 Taken from “Heritage Landmarks” by Desmond V Nicholson.

 1941: Antigua Sugar Factory, Ltd. Cane Returns for 1941 Crop.
 Estimated 350 tons, – acres estate, – acres peasant land on the estate, tons of cane delivered 410 at – tons per acre.
 In 1921 approximately 633 acres.